 This is Not Just About Marijuana Nondisclosure

-Failing to disclose other pertinent information such as medical histories, doctors’ visits, medical tests, skin checks, colonoscopies, cigar or tobacco use, etc. can cause “hiccups” and significant delays in underwriting.
+There’s more to focus on than JUST marijuana and nondisclosure: failing to disclose other pertinent information such as medical histories, doctors’ visits, medical tests, skin checks, colonoscopies, cigar or tobacco use, etc. can cause “hiccups” and significant delays in underwriting.
 If not admitted to up-front, these nondisclosures may lead to more questions, continued follow-up with clients to obtain additional information, and could potentially require additional medical records causing even further delays.
 Many times, nondisclosures are unintentional or simply an oversight by the client.
 Therefore, it is imperative that you thoroughly explain the underwriting process and impress upon your clients the importance of providing full details.

 As professional insurance advisors, it is important from a LEGAL perspective that you ASK and thoroughly address ALL questions on insurance applications.
 If your client is completing a telephone interview or filling out a digital application, he/she needs to understand the importance of providing accurate, complete responses.
 This information becomes part of the LEGAL CONTRACT with the carrier.
 A nondisclosure is VERY LIKELY to be discovered by the carrier given the wealth of electronic tools and database information underwriters have at their disposal today such as: